groupmm/playplot/README.md

 There are some test script in the `tests` folder, mostly focussing on process management and error handling.

 ### Docs
-The documentation is built with sphinx and hosted on GitHub Pages.
+The documentation is built with sphinx and hosted on __GitHub Pages__.

 ## Contributing
 We welcome any suggestions and contributions.